julianlam/feps/fep/b2b8/fep-b2b8.md

 This property provides a brief description, teaser, abstract or "lede" for the text.
 It should be a maximum of about 500 characters; a few sentences; or a short paragraph.

 This property can include HTML markup.
 It should not include embedded media like images, video or audio.
+It should not include navigation or interaction elements like "favourite", "like", "bookmark" or other buttons.
+It should not include links to the publisher's home page or category pages.
+It should not include a "Read more..." link to the full text.

 This property provides the same functionality as the `description` property in RSS 2.0.